 Nikko, “I’ll have the lawyers prepare the transfer documents and arrange for an independent valuation of the gift.
 I’ll do a video call with the Board tomorrow.
 They can inform the Head of School, who will spread the word to parents and interested parties.
 I’ll also tell them we want nothing named after Murakami Sylk, or any unusual attention brought to the donation.
 We aren’t attending any parties, receptions or thank you luncheons.”

-Next topic, “Grace B, what’s up with the Agricon paramilitary pig farmers?”
+Next topic, “Grace B, what’s up with the LongLife paramilitary pig farmers?”

-“Owned by Jonathan Wartler, who made millions in genetically altered seed crops.
+“Owned by Jonathan Wartler, his first company, Agricon, made millions in genetically altered seed crops.
 Quite successful at it, longer shelf life, bug free and even improved the taste of apples, apricots and oranges.
 He also stayed behind the scenes, it is said he had no patience with the anti-GMO crowd, who subsequently slinked away after nobody grew three heads or became autistic, from his stuff or any other GMOs.”

 “So far, simply a good businessman.”